salmasoma/ML8501/README.md

 ```

 Command-line arguments let you control the choice of regulariser,
+sketch sizes (including dedicated CountSketch row counts), stopping
-sketch sizes, stopping tolerance and whether sketches are resampled per
+tolerance and whether sketches are resampled per iteration.
+The script
-iteration.
-The script prints a comparison table across baselines (ridge,
+prints a comparison table across baselines (ridge, lasso) and every SRO
+configuration.
+Visual summaries are written to `./figures` by default; use
+`--figure-dir` to customise the output location or `--no-figures` to skip
+plotting entirely.
+The grouped bar charts cover MAE/RMSE/R² across
+subspaces and convergence plots are built from the stored optimisation
-lasso) and the configured SRO models.
-Optionally, optimisation histories are saved as JSON files.
+histories.
+Optionally, optimisation histories are saved as JSON files via
+`--history-dir`.

 ## Module overview